gavinhoward/bc/manuals/development.md

 have to install *any* dependencies][136], the files are generated, checked into version control, and included in distribution tarballs.

-If you run [`configure.sh`][69], you have an easy way of generating the markdown manuals and manpages: just run `make manpages`.
+If you run [Rig][230], you have an easy way of generating the markdown manuals and manpages: just run `rig manpages`.
 This target calls [`scripts/manpage.sh`][60] appropriately for `bc`, `dc`, and `bcl`.

 For more on how generating manuals and manpages works, see